 the two main sources identified in each survey since 2008.

 and local government

 Sources: Australian Bureau of Statistics (ABS), Research and Experimental Development, Higher Education

-Canberra, 2020, Table 1; Research and Experimental Development, Higher Education
+ABS, 2020, Table 1); ABS, Research and Experimental Development, Higher Education

-2016, Table 1.
 Notes: Figures are not adjusted for inflation.
-Figures may not
+Figures may not sum due to

 Expenditure by type of activity